PaperPrototype/voxels-unity-course/08 - Terrain Generators/english.md

 }
 ```

-Now lets update the Chunk.cs script and remove the layers and voxel types and noise (phew), and switch to using the ones from our `TerrainGenerator`:
+Now lets update the Chunk.cs script and remove the layers and voxel types and noise (hehe), and switch to **using the ones from our**... `TerrainGenerator`!

 ```cs
 using UnityEngine;